Parametrization-free determination of the shape parameters for the pion electromagnetic form factor: Introduction

 In a more recent work \cite{Ananthanarayan:2012tt}, the same input was used for deriving bounds on the modulus in the elastic region, below the inelastic threshold.
 The results provided nontrivial consistency checks on the recent experimental data \cite{BABAR}-\cite{Fujikawa:2008ma} on the modulus from $e^+ e^-$ annihilation and $\tau$-decay experiments.
 In particular, at low energies the calculated bounds offered a more precise description of the modulus than the experimental data.

 In \cite{Ananthanarayan:2011xt, Ananthanarayan:2012tn, Ananthanarayan:2012tt}, the experimental data on the modulus below the inelastic threshold were not included as input.
 The results showed that the knowledge of the phase in the elastic region has strong implications for constraining the shape of the form factor below and above the unitarity threshold.
 The inclusion of the experimental measurements on the modulus of the form factor below the inelastic threshold is the object of the present work.
 More precisely, we ask what is the import of these measurements on the radius $\langle r_\pi^2 \rangle$ and the higher derivatives $c$ and $d$ at $t=0$.
 Thus, the present work extends our previous analysis of the shape parameters in \cite{Ananthanarayan:2011xt}, where the information on the modulus below $\tin$ was not used.
-It offers a novel way in which the analyticity methods can be used to complement the work in Refs. \cite{Ananthanarayan:2011xt, Ananthanarayan:2012tn, Ananthanarayan:2012tt} and provides a further consistency check on the experimental data.
+It complements the work done in Refs. \cite{Ananthanarayan:2011xt, Ananthanarayan:2012tn, Ananthanarayan:2012tt} and provides a further consistency check on the experimental data.